 In recent years, efforts to restrict access to abortion care have increased in some parts of the EU.
-In 2020, Poland removed a legal ground for abortion making it the only EU member state in recent history to remove a ground for access to abortion from its law.
+In 2020, Poland removed a legal ground for abortion making it the only EU member state in recent history to roll back on legal access to abortion care.